APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

     ![](images/136.png)

-*You have now created a Build VM for for your build jobs.
-The initial status will be in the STOPPED state.*
+*You have now created a Build VM for for your build jobs.*